khebbie/Dynamicpad/README.markdown

 I use Massive from Rub Connery to include data access.
 And inject a DynamicModel as tbl into the script.

-For now you have to add the connectionstring to settings...
+For now you have to add the connectionstring to settings... p and puts works out of the box, and prints to the output pane DumpE dumps enumerables

 Given the following table structure: